EOxServer/eoxserver/docs/sphinx/en/developers/data_model.rst

    *EOxServer Data Model for the Core*

+.. _Coverages Data Model:

 Data Integration Layer
 ----------------------

-:ref:`fig_model_coverages` below shows the data model of the coverage resources.
+Figure: ":ref:`fig_model_coverages`" below shows the data model of the coverage resources.
 Note the correlation with the EO-WCS data model as shown above.

 .. _fig_model_coverages: